sachem v.3 hi-end monoblock amplifier

 (you'll find their contact details on the "partners" page)

-PLEASE NOTE: If you do not live in an area covered by one of our local dealers, please contact us.
-We will create an alternative solution to ensure you can experience and enjoy the sachem "difference".
+PLEASE NOTE: If you're outside the coverage area of our local dealers, feel free to contact us directly.
+We'll gladly provide an alternative solution so you can experience the sachem "difference".

 Tone Electrical - Paraparaumu